12700 Hillcrest Road,

 In your financial life, there are many pieces to the puzzle.
 In whatever life stage you’re at, you could have things like income, retirement accounts, credit cards, student loans, financial goals, savings, investments, and more.
 When all the pieces are apart, it can make it hard to see the total picture.
 A comprehensive financial plan though can put all the pieces together, and make the picture clear.

-My name is Melissa Cox, and I’m a CERTIFIED FINANCIAL PLANNER™.
-I specialize with helping people to create financial plans, plan for retirement, pay off student loans, and more.
+My name is Melissa Cox, and I’m a CERTIFIED FINANCIAL PLANNER™ in Dallas, Texas.
+I specialize with helping people to create personalized financial plans, plans for paying for college, plan for retirement, pay off student loans, and more.
 My goal is to help you put the pieces of your financial puzzle together, and to help you get to where you want to be.